lukepierik/lukepierik.github.io/index.md

   <div class="text-block">
     <h1>Welcome!</h1>
     <p>
       My name is Luke Pierik, and I am an embryonic, second-year Mathematics PhD student at the University of California, Irvine.
-Here you will find information about my academic exeriences, research interests, and some mathy musings.
+Here you will find information about my academic exeriences, research interests, and other academic trivia.
 Thanks for stopping by!
     </p>
   </div>
 </div>